GoLangsam/kanren/internal/µ/bind/doc.md

 func (bind *Ings) Occurs(v V, x X) bool
     Occurs reports whether v occurs in x.

+func (bind *Ings) Resolve(x X) X
+    Resolve the eXpression along the bindings down to the first non-Variable eXpression or down to the first unbound eXpression

-func (bind *Ings) Subs(v V) (x X, hasSubs bool)
+func (bind *Ings) String() string func (bind *Ings) Subs(v V) (x X, hasSubs bool)
     Subs returns the expression to which v is bound, if any.